sbrudenell/btrfs2s3/README.md

 If `target-uuid` is supplied, it is interpreted based on the data found in the remote.
 If it refers to a source UUID (aka parent UUID), all backups for that source will be restored.
-If it refers to a specific snapshot UUID, then that snapshot and its send-parents will be restored (that is, if the target is an incremental backup, then its ancestor full backup and any intermediate backups will be restored too).
+If it refers to a specific snapshot UUID, then that snapshot and its send-parents will be restored (that is, if the target is a differential backup, then its ancestor full backup and any intermediate backups will be restored too).

 `--pipe-through`: A command string.
 Each backup will be passed through this command